imnbwd/WpfWindowToolkit/README.md

 ### Return a value from the opening window

 When the opening window is closed, you may want to get a return value.
-To do this, firstly, the view model of the first window should inherit from `ViewModelBaseDataEx<T>`, here the type parameter is the type of the return value, then you can use `ShowWindow(OpenWindowInfo, Action<TReturnValue>)` method.
+To do this, firstly, the view model of the first window should inherit from `ViewModelBaseEx<T>`, here the type parameter is the type of the return value, then you can use `ShowWindow(OpenWindowInfo, Action<TReturnValue>)` method.
 The second parameter indicates how to handle or process the return value by passing it to an `Action`.

 ```C#
     public class ReturnValueMainWindowViewModel : ViewModelBaseEx<Friend>